Text from my keynote for DHSI@Congress. June 5, 2019.

 Maker Methods Across Indigenous Studies and the Digital Humanities

 Simpson’s work is well regarded for its collectivizing potential.
-Reading Simpson’s her creative texts aesthetically, Michelle Lacombe argues that Simpson illustrates how “collaboration between urban/land/community-based storytellers working in different media opens up a space for youth to find their own voices and resurges Anishinaabe cultural values.”
+Reading Simpson’s creative texts aesthetically, Michelle Lacombe argues that Simpson illustrates how “collaboration between urban/land/community-based storytellers working in different media opens up a space for youth to find their own voices and resurges Anishinaabe cultural values.”

 And this is where I come against the quotation that some of you may have already noted in the abstract for this keynote:

 By becoming makers we disconnect ourselves from being consumers engaged in the corporate-capitalist empire.
 We become producers of not just things but of our own meanings.
 We become makers of our own visions. (“Bubbling Like a Beating Heart”)

 It’s not, of course, because she is appealing directly to Indigenous audiences here, but Simpson’s quote could have been lifted directly from a maker manifesto—with its emphasis on creation over consumption and her insistence that making can produce new kinds of being in the world.
 In this short passage, Simpson charges her readers to consider how meaning is produced through the act of creation and how change is produced through the materialization of ideas.